And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Their enemies list is the private sector of this country where you work.

-Their enemy, all of their enemies are your employers.
+Their enemy, all of their enemies, are your employers.

 You have it.

-You can see side by side, A B comparison.
+You can see side by side, A-B comparison.

-Government runs mortgages, what happens?
+Government runs mortgages.

 Government gets in charge and runs health care.